Leigh-Allyn Baker: Personal life

 Baker married entertainment executive Keith James Kauffman in 2004.
 They have two sons.
 The elder son has been diagnosed with dyspraxia.

-On August 12, 2021, Baker spoke in opposition to a decision by the Williamson County Board of Education in Williamson County, Tennessee for a temporary one-month county-wide mask mandate for elementary school students.
+On August 12, 2021, Baker spoke in opposition to a decision by the Williamson County Board of Education in Williamson County, Tennessee for a temporary one-month county-wide mask mandate for elementary school students amidst the COVID-19 pandemic.
+Baker is against abortion and has spoken in support of the late Charlie Kirk.